robsoft/KeepSoundbarAwake/README.md

 ## Todo (Sept 2025):
 - [ ] Test release on each of the Mac M3, Linux x64 and arm, Windows x86 platforms
 - [ ] Instructions for actually building in VSCode on each platform
+- [ ] Instructions for making it run on startup/'service' for each platform